DESTINATION ITINERARIES

 • Visit the Grounds of the State Castle and Chateau Ceský Krumlov.

-• The elaborate Castle is visible from all over town, rising above the banks of the river.
-A viewing gallery 162 steps up offers panoramic vistas of the surrounding countryside and the orange rooftops of downtown Cesky Krumlov framed by the picture-perfect, u-shaped bend of the river.
+• The elaborate castle can be seen from everywhere in town, standing above the river.
+A viewing platform 162 steps up gives wide views of the countryside and the orange rooftops of downtown Cesky Krumlov, set inside the U-shaped bend of the river.

 • Stroll around town square with all the shops and restaurants and visit the nearby St. Vitus Church.
 The church be can traced back to the 13th century.

-• During the warm season, go river rafting in the river.
-This is a good way to see the town from the water.
+• In warm weather, go river rafting to see the town from the river.

 • <Things to do>